VD-Coderr/VD-Coderr.github.io/README.md

 # Website-TOP
-This is a website done for an assignment for the Odin project
+This is a website landing page done for an assignment from the Odin project.

+Complexity: Beginner.

+Simple design, SCSS is used for practice purpose only, 99% Flex items, no Grid.